Forever (and Ever): A Bold Next Step

 Vice President of Student Affairs Art Malloy opens the event.

-• Enhancing campus facilities: Another $35 million will ensure construction of the UND STEM Complex, which will benefit 40% of the UND student body.
+- Enhancing campus facilities: Another $35 million will ensure the construction of the UND STEM Complex, which will benefit more than 6,500 STEM students.

-• $10 million in additional support for programs: UND has already added nearly 100 new programs since the start of the campaign on July 1, 2018.
+- $10 million in additional support for programs and priority needs: UND has already added nearly 100 new programs since the start of the campaign on July 1, 2018.
 Donors will continue to fuel initiatives that enrich the student experience and contribute to continued success in key areas.

 This isn’t just about a bigger number.
 It’s about a bigger impactDeAnna Carlson ZinkCEO, UND Alumni Association & Foundation